-Those abusing methadone tend to get their supply from people who are enrolled in a treatment program that uses methadone, according to the Center for Substance Abuse Research (CESAR).
-Methadone is most often abused by injection.
+Those abusing methadone tend to get their supply from people who are enrolled in a treatment program that uses methadone, according to the Center for Substance Use Research (CESAR).
+Methadone is most often used by injection.
 Taking it orally as prescribed ensures a gradual release of effects; injecting forces a quicker onset.

 As with most prescription opioids, forcing a quicker release can have harmful side effects.
 In addition, injecting drugs can present a risk of infection or contracting a host of diseases, such as HIV.

 Call now to talk with a treatment specialist about your recovery options.

 What Are The Physical Side Effects Of Methadone?

 Short-term side effects vary, but may include:

 - Lights appearing too bright